 If you are not able to find state-funded or other free drug rehab programs, consider the following options:

 - If you have insurance, it may cover some or all the cost of treatment.

 - Scholarships from grants or charitable donations may help pay for a portion of treatment.

 - Local non-profit programs may offer treatment on a sliding scale, meaning the cost is based on what you can afford to pay.

-- Research studies or clinical trials may offer evidence-based or experimental treatment at no cost to you, provided that you are eligible to enroll and there is a study or trial in your area.
+- Research studies or clinical trials may offer evidence-based or experimental treatment at no cost to you if you are eligible to enroll and there is a study or trial in your area.

-American Addiction Centers (AAC) offers effective addiction treatment and strives to provide care for anyone who struggles with substance use.11 If you are interested in learning more about seeking care but aren’t sure how to go about it, contact one of our admissions navigators today at 1-888-319-2606 Who Answers? .
-They can offer confidential, thorough information to get you started on the road to recovery.
-If you have health insurance and want to know more about what is covered, click here or complete the form below.
+American Addiction Centers (AAC) offers evidence-based addiction treatment and strives to provide care for anyone who struggles with substance misuse.11 If you are interested in learning more about seeking care but aren’t sure where to start, contact one of our admissions navigators today at to check your insurance coverage and learn about other treatment options.
+Your confidential, free phone call may be just the place to begin the road to recovery.

 Health Insurance Providers That May Cover Addiction Treatment